 KETV is owned by Hearst Television and managed by Shawn Oswald.
 KETV first signed on the air on September 17, 1957.
 The station has been an ABC affiliate from its debut.
 Hearst Television announced the purchase of the historic Burlington Station in 2013.
 The former train station was adaptively reused into a broadcasting and web media facility for KETV.
 On October 28, 2015, KETV's news operation moved into the renovated building in downtown Omaha and held its first broadcast aired at 5 p.m. that night.

-Hudl was a first-time campaign partner during the 2021 campaign and leveraged a corporate match to help encourage employee giving.
-In their first campaign, they were able to raise $8,950.

-Founded in 2006, Hudl is a Lincoln, NE-based organization and leading performance analysis company revolutionizing the way coaches and athletes prepare for and stay ahead of the competition.
-Founded in 2006, Hudl offers a complete suite of products that empower more than 180,000 global sports teams at every level—from grassroots to professional organizations—to gather insights with video and data.
-Hudl’s products and services include online tools, mobile and desktop apps, smart cameras, analytics, professional consultation and more.

-Runners-up: PrincipalThink Whole Person Healthcare, Kwik Shop
+Runners-up: Principal

 Corporate Partner of the Year – Leadership Donors